pganalyze/pgcon2023/README.md

         {
-            "Scan ID": "Scan A",             // Scan name "Cost": 42.2,                    // Best cost for this scan in the solution "Best Covered By": "Index 3"     // Which index offers this cost to the scan },
+            "Scan ID": "Scan A",             // Scan name "Cost": 42.2,                    // Best cost for this scan in the solution "Best Covered By": 3             // Which index offers this cost to the scan },
         {
             "Scan ID": "Scan B",